Champion of Dignity: Jenna Wilson’s Mission to Redefine Home and Belonging

 Rather than succumbing to the stress, she analyzed the system.
 She recognized that while charities are vital, they are often at the mercy of donors.
 She began to ask: Could I find a way to support people using a social enterprise model that covers its own costs?

-The answer was Lioness Loans Co., a social enterprise mortgage brokerage co-founded with Racheal McKenzie.
+The answer was Lioness Loans Co., a social enterprise financial wellness company co-founded with Rachael McKenzie.
 By leveraging the lucrative nature of the mortgage industry, Jenna created a “win-win” engine: the profits from home loan referrals are used to provide free financial coaching for single mothers.
 This model doesn’t just provide a roof; it provides a pathway to homeownership, creating intergenerational wealth and stability.

 Jenna Wilson’s vision for the future is one where the “charity” label is replaced by “sustainability.”
 She is a staunch advocate for models that blend purpose with commercial acumen, reducing the constant, exhausting pressure of fundraising.
 Her legacy is being built on the idea that innovation should not be a luxury reserved for tech startups, but a tool for public service.